CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Introduction

 The standard practice in LLM listwise reranking~\citep{sun2023chatgpt, pradeep2023rankvicunazeroshotlistwisedocument, pradeep2023rankzephyreffectiverobustzeroshot, gangi-reddy-etal-2024-first, liu2024slidingwindowsendexploring} is to input the full text of each candidate document into the context window.
-However, this approach faces key limitations in scientific retrieval.
-In the scientific domain, retrievers often show limited performance~\citep{Kim2023RelevanceassistedGFA, Kang2024ImprovingRI, kang2024taxonomy}, so truly relevant documents may not rank high enough in the first-stage retrieval.
+In scientific retrieval, however, this approach faces key limitations.
+In the scientific domain, first-stage retrievers often show limited performance~\citep{Kim2023RelevanceassistedGFA, Kang2024ImprovingRI, kang2024taxonomy}, so truly relevant documents may not rank high enough in the first-stage retrieval.
 Moreover, due to the substantial token overhead of full text representation and finite context length, rerankers can only operate on a limited number (typically 20 per prompt)~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking} of candidates.
-As a result, when first-stage retrieval is suboptimal, the reranking performance is inherently constrained~\citep{reddy2024refitrelevancefeedbackreranker}.
+Consequently, when the first-stage retrieval is suboptimal, many relevant documents are excluded from reranking consideration, which inherently constrains overall performance~\citep{reddy2024refitrelevancefeedbackreranker}.

-To address these limitations, we explore an alternative document representation that is both compact and informative.
-Instead of using full text, we investigate an information extraction (IE)–based approach~\citep{Niklaus2018ASOA, Zhou2022ASO, Liu2022ASO}, representing each scientific paper using high-level features such as categories, sections, and keywords.
-We find that this representation significantly improves per-document token efficiency, enabling a larger pool of candidates to fit within the LLM’s context window.
-This, in turn, makes the reranking process more robust to suboptimal first-stage scientific retrieval results.
-It also simplifies the input by filtering out irrelevant details, making it easier for LLMs to interpret.
-However, since IE cannot \textit{guarantee} complete coverage of all relevant content, full-text inputs still serve as a valuable complement when fine-grained relevance comparisons are required.
+A straightforward solution is to expand the context window of LLM rerankers to handle more candidates.
+This can be done using long-context LMs~\citep{huang2023advancing, pawar2024and} or test-time scaling strategies~\citep{snell2024scaling, xia2025generativeaiactii}, such as multi-round reranking~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking}.
+However, these methods have notable drawbacks: long-context LMs require additional training~\citep{liu2024slidingwindowsendexploring}, suffer from “loss in the middle” problem~\citep{liu2023lostmiddlelanguagemodels, Hsieh2024RULERWTA}, and incur high computational costs~\citep{liu2025survey}; sliding windows similarly increase inference latency and overhead~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking}.
+To better address the limitations, we explore compressing each document’s representation by abstracting high-level features (e.g., categories, keywords), enabling more documents to fit within a fixed context window.
+This achieves a similar effect to window expansion but with greater efficiency.